sequencemedia/write/README.md

 # @sequencemedia/write

-Intercept writes to a writable stream and duplicate them on another writable stream
+Intercept writes to a writable stream and duplicates them on another writable stream

 ```javascript
 import {